wlwanpan/minecraft-wrapper/README.md

 ## What is minecraft-wrapper?

 Wrapper is a go package that wraps a Minecraft Server and interacts with it by pushing in commands and reading the server logs.
-This package is meant to be used as an interface between a minecraft server and a go application/service.
+This package is meant to be used as an interface between your minecraft server and your go application.

 ## Usage